Stencyl/stencylpedia/chapter-12/ads.md

 #### Displaying Interstitial Ads

 Before you can show the Interstitial ad, you have to load them first.
-(Its take a couple of seconds to load an ad).
+(It takes a couple of seconds to load an ad.)
-You have to load the ad every after it's showed up.
+You have to load the ad every time after it has showed up.

 For example:

-1. Load the ad when player click the start play button</br>
+1. Load the ad when player clicks the start play button</br>
 ![ad-interstitial-load](http://byrobin.nl/stencyl/admob/admob_interstitial_load.png)

-2. Show the ad when player ends his game, like when he is game over.</br>
+2. Show the ad when it is appropriate to do so, such as at the end of a level.</br>
 ![ad-interstitial-show](http://byrobin.nl/stencyl/admob/admob_interstitial_show.png)

 ## Ads Events